muhammadahmed22/bower_workshop/Readme.md

 bower install your_dependency --save-dev
 ```

-4- Find where bower have located the dependencies and replace the current ones
+4- Find where bower have located the dependencies and update the index.html file with the minified dependencies

 5- Add bower modules to .gitignore

 Add a .gitignore file on the root of the repo